PaimaStudios/tower-defense-backend/documentation/game-tick-events.md

 ## Status Effect Applied Event

 Some structures target units to apply status to them (attacker applies buffs, defender applies debuffs).
-The status effect game tick event is emitted when a status effect is applied to a unit, and it carries with that unit for the duration specified (ex. increase movement speed by 100% for 10 ticks).
+The status effect game tick event is emitted when a status effect is applied to a unit, and it carries with that unit for the duration specified (ex. increase movement speed by 20 speed for 10 ticks).
 Of note, besides visually displaying the status effect being applied to the unit, the frontend doesn't need to calculate anything based off of this event.
 The round executor will take into account all changes this applies to the state/stats internally.

+If a speed buff/debuff is applied, a movement event will follow this event for the target unit.

 The tick event includes:

 - Source Structure ID
 - Target Unit ID
 - Status type
-- Status amount
+- Status amount (absolute value that buff has increased, ie. 20 speed buff means a base unit's 20 + 20 buff speed, results in 40 total speed, a 100% increase)
 - Status duration (in game ticks)

 ```json